-For the sake of time (remember, our mission is to create an infographic in under an hour), I'm going to create an infographic based on a compilation of steps and best practices we put together in our guide, How to Run an Inbound Marketing Campaign in 2018.
-For this, I've picked the "World's Greatest Timeline" infographic template from our collection of infographic templates, which is helpful for my data set since it will allow me to outline each step of the campaign creation process in order.
+For the sake of time (remember, our mission is to create an infographic in under an hour), I'm going to create an infographic based on a compilation of steps and best practices we put together in our guide, How to Run an Inbound Marketing Campaign.

-Obviously, this is the most time-consuming part -- but it's also the most fun.
-Simply come up with a catchy title, plug in your data/content, and adjust your font sizes and formatting.
+Come up with a catchy title, plug in your data/content, and adjust your font sizes and formatting.
 Feel free to switch up the graphics and colors, too, so they're relevant to your brand and the data you're providing.
-To customize the look of the infographic even more, you might add or change up the colors or font styles.
+To customize the look of the infographic even more, you might add or change the colors or font styles to your liking.

-Finally, I included a link to my source (which can be found here), as well as the HubSpot logo so people know who created the infographic if it gets shared in social media or embedded on other websites -- which is definitely something you want, since one of the main benefits of creating infographics is their shareability.
+Finally, I included a link to my source (which can be found here) and the company logo so people recognize branded content from HubSpot if it gets shared in social media or embedded on other websites.
+After all, one of the main benefits of creating infographics is their shareability.

 The only thing left to do is to publish and promote your awesome new infographic.
 As I mentioned earlier, we recommend using your blog to publish it (including your list of sources), including a Pinterest button for visitors to easily "pin" your infographic on Pinterest, and create and add an embed code for visitors to share it on their own websites and blogs, as we did above.